JamesSo1/Project-1-The-Parks-of-Queens-App/README.md

 ## Notes

-One challenge while making the app was being able to link the address of each park to a Google Maps page for that specific park.
+One challenge I faced while making the app was being able to link the address of each park to a Google Maps page for that specific park.
 Another challenge was getting rid of the non-numeric characters of each park's phone number to be able to use the phone number to make an anchor tag associated with the phone number.

 ## License